Phoebe Plummer: Later activity and slow march protest

 Plummer posed for Dazed in summer 2023, for which they had 'Stop Oil' written on their chest, held a can of Heinz tomato soup, and wore a silk and cotton sweater by Loro Piana.
 On 15 November 2023, Plummer, Chiara Sarti, and Daniel Hall mounted a slow march protest as part of a Just Stop Oil campaign that called for the government of the United Kingdom to stop issuing new licences for oil and gas exploitation.
 Their campaign, which took place along Earls Court Road, caused long tailbacks which extended to Cromwell Road and the Hammersmith flyover, causing several hours of traffic disruption.
 For this, Plummer and Sarti were held on remand for 18 and 19 days respectively.
 In March 2024, Plummer was arrested on suspicion of conspiracy to burgle and of sending malicious communication after attempting to deliver a letter to Emily Thornberry MP.
 Later that month, after attempting to deliver a letter to Wes Streeting MP, Plummer was mocked by Streeting, who tweeted that they had not even got the right borough.
 In April 2024, while wearing an ankle tag, they gave an interview to Tipping Points, a podcast by a student at Imperial College London.

 Plummer's November 2023 protest was litigated in front of a jury in May 2024, becoming the first such trial under section 7 of the Public Order Act 2023.
 Co-defendant Sarti was represented by a lawyer, but Plummer and Hall represented themselves.
 The trial took place during unusual heat in the courts and several sessions ended early.
 All the defendants were convicted that month of "interference with key national infrastructure".
 In July 2024, Plummer and Holland were convicted by Judge Christopher Hehir of causing criminal damage for their tomato soup protest and warned to expect prison.
 Plummer and another activist were arrested five days afterwards for spraying paint at departure boards at Heathrow Airport; a trial in January 2025 resulted in a hung jury and was rescheduled for May 2026.

-On 27 September 2024, in spite of an open letter coordinated by Greenpeace and Liberate Tate imploring him to do otherwise, Hehir sentenced Plummer to two years for their tomato soup protest and three months for their slow march, prompting activists from Last Generation to throw soup at the Embassy of the United Kingdom, Berlin, and similar protests to take place outside the British embassies in Amsterdam, Paris, and Rome.
+Hehir received an open letter coordinated by Greenpeace and Liberate Tate imploring him not to sentence the pair to imprisonment.
+On 27 September 2024, he sentenced Plummer to two years for their tomato soup protest and three months for their slow march, prompting activists from Last Generation to throw soup at the Embassy of the United Kingdom, Berlin, and similar protests to take place outside the British embassies in Amsterdam, Paris, and Rome.
 Hehir’s sentencing was criticised by George Monbiot and Nadya Tolokonnikova, though Celia Walden was less sympathetic.
 In January 2025, Plummer, Holland, and fourteen other jailed Just Stop Oil activists challenged the lengths of their sentences at the Court of Appeal; their appeal was supported by Greenpeace, Friends of the Earth, and the great-granddaughter of Emmeline Pankhurst, although Lord Walney criticised the appeal.
-Their challenge was thrown out by the Court of Appeal on 7 March 2025 by Baroness Carr, with damage caused to heritage and cultural assets considered to be aggravating factors.